 Your church leadership can prepare a Q&A sheet with commonly asked questions about your faith.
 You can cite quotes from books to help modernize and contextualize the language; but do not be afraid to quote scripture.
 This is especially helpful if you are inviting someone who is already a Christian, but wants to know specifics about your faith, church, or denomination.

 It may be an icebreaker at your church, or a Bible study at someone’s home; but it still starts with a personal invitation.
 Extending that invitation requires some training; and a cheap way to provide it through online videos.
 There are multi-day classes about approaching people; but anyone with a webcam, backdrop, and some video editing software can provide some basic guidance.
 See if your church can develop a curriculum and get that photogenic speaker out in front of that camera to present it.

 Engaging the outside world can be daunting, especially for hot button topics.
 Also, defending your faith can be difficult, especially if you are a new believer.
 But as a church member’s knowledge grows, they will want to follow the great command of making disciples of all nations.
 Give them the tools they will need to succeed so that they can grow the church, one soul at a time.

-Note: This article was inspired by my own experiences as well as a conversation with a friend and Catholic Priest, Father Thomas Muldowney.
+Note: This article was inspired by my own experiences as well as a conversation with a friend and Catholic Priest, Monseigneur Thomas Muldowney.
 His greatest concern for the church was its ability to reach people in our increasingly secular culture.